Accessory Dwelling Unit (ADU) Permit — Pocatello, Idaho · Requirements sheet

 Compare accessory dwelling unit (adu) permit fees across Idaho →

 Describe your project once and get every permit, document, and fee it triggers in Pocatello — in one checklist.
-Leave your email and we'll tell you when it's ready.
+Free, for any city and any number of projects.